henriquemarlon/devolt/integration_tests_tracker.md

 ## Bid Management

 - **createBid:**
-  - [ ] Test creating a bid with valid data.
+  - [x] Test creating a bid with valid data.
-  - [x] Test create bid without auction ongoing.
+  - [x] Test create bid when auction is not ongoing.

 ## Station Management